-Main task in COSYN: Patrick Sullivan is the coordinator of COSYN, and leads WP1 and co-leads WP2.
+Main task in COSYN: Patrick Sullivan was the coordinator of COSYN, and lead of WP1 and co-lead of WP2.
 He is a psychiatric geneticist who is involved in multiple large-scale genomics studies.
-He will integrate the efforts of COSYN investigators and provide context with respect to the rest of the field.
+He integrated the efforts of COSYN investigators and provided context with respect to the rest of the field.

 PI: Professor Thomas Bourgeron, firstname.lastname@example.org

 Department: Head of structure: Human Genetic and Cognitive Funtions; Center for Translational Science, research.pasteur.fr/en/member/thomas-bourgeron/

 Main task in COSYN: The Bougeron group in collaboration with Prof. Delorme from the Robert Debré Hospital in Paris identified patients with autism carrying deleterious mutations in synaptic genes.
 The mutations were identified though whole genome/exome sequencing in a cohort of more than 3000 patients.
 The patients were explored at the clinical level including brain MRI and EEG.
 Whenever possible, the patients and their relatives were also sampled for generating induced pluripotent stem cells (iPSC) by partner Brustle.
 These iPSCs were then used to derive neurons from and studied using cellular assays by partners Brose, Verhage and Smit.

 Main task in COSYN: The joint groups of Rhee and Brose were responsible for the analysis of synapse function in single iPS cell derived neurons from selected patients.
 For this purpose, they designed and optimized single neuron microisland (autaptic) cultures for the standardized analysis of single neurons from many different genotypes (i.e., different patients).
 This approach allowed to study – in a standardized fashion – many morphological and functional features of neurons.
 They closely collaborated with Verhage, with whom they shared the task to perform these standardized autaptic analyses.